Article

 Download PDF

-Moody’s Analytics has been beefing up its administration, reporting and analytics solutions to offer clients greater flexibility, control and optimisation when managing term, warehouse and covered-bond transactions.
+Moody’s has been beefing up its administration, reporting and analytics solutions to offer clients greater flexibility, control and optimisation when managing term, warehouse and covered-bond transactions.
 The platform automates a labour-intensive process and removes the guesswork of choosing an optimal pool of assets.

 Australian securitisation broke records in 2021, with A$47.3 billion (US$33.9 billion) raised in 66 deals, an improvement on 2017’s A$46.6 billion (see chart).
 New entrants from the nonbank sector were notable in the flow of issuance, as a growing group of new names reached the stage of business development where public term funding became relevant.

-Moody’s Analytics says new entrants are prime candidates for a platform such as ABS Suite Plus, which automates and streamlines onerous investor and regulatory reporting.
+Moody’s says new entrants are prime candidates for a platform such as ABS Suite Plus, which automates and streamlines onerous investor and regulatory reporting.
 Issuers and trustees use the software platform for the administration of securitisation programmes, supporting diverse underlying assets that can range from credit cards, mortgages and consumer loans to auto loans, leases and mobile-device payment plans.

 “The solution is designed fully to automate and provide infrastructure for a structured-finance issuance programme, be it securitisation, covered bond or any type of asset or mortgage-backed securities,” says Marc Levine, managing director, issuer solutions at Moody’s in Boston.